Tech-invite3GPPspaceIETFspace

 • minimum waiting time between subsequent reports.

-Based on the above Packet Delay Variation request, the requirements for packet delay measurements received from the AF and any other AF requirements related to QoS monitoring, the PCF generates the authorized QoS monitoring policy for packet delay measurements.
+Based on the above Packet Delay Variation monitoring request, the QoS Monitoring request for packet delay received from the AF and any other AF requirements related to QoS monitoring, the PCF generates the authorized QoS monitoring policy for packet delay monitoring.
 The PCF shall subscribe to receive QoS Monitoring reports from SMF by setting the QoS Monitoring Policy Control Request Trigger.
-Then, the SMF reports the measured packet delay values to the PCF, the PCF derives the Packet Delay Variation and reports to the AF both, the packet delay measurements and Packet Delay Variation.
+Then, the SMF reports the measured packet delay values to the PCF, the PCF derives the Packet Delay Variation and reports to the AF both, the packet delay measurements and Packet Delay Variation results under consideration of the respective thresholds and minimum waiting times (if they are applicable).

 Up